You never thought you’d be interested in raising a chicken that looks like it had a bad experience with a clothes dryer, did you?

 Just keep in mind that you can’t cut back this feathering if you plan on exhibiting your birds.
 This will interfere with its eligibility for the show ring.
 There are methods you can take to control the feathers, though, so it’s worth looking into those if clipping or trimming is not an option.

-Bear in mind that a Frizzle chicken that cannot see is not going to be happy chicken or a healthy chicken.
+Bear in mind that a bird that cannot see is not going to be happy chicken or a healthy chicken.
 If your chicken is having trouble seeing, you’ll know because it will behave in an exceptionally nervous manner and might panic any time you enter the coop or try to touch it.

-If you can’t trim the feathers of your Frizzle chicken for whatever reason, try incorporating a few tactics to acclimate your Frizzle chicken to its sightlessness.
+If you can’t trim the feathers of your Frizzle for whatever reason, try incorporating a few tactics to acclimate your Frizzle chicken to its sightlessness.
 For example, when you enter the coop, you can try talking to your birds so they know that you are approaching.

 Egg & Meat Production